 Harvard Law School Dean Martha Minow said: “Bill Coleman was truly not just one of the greatest lawyers, but one of the greatest Americans.
 His life and work are part of the fabric of the nation.
 Courageous and brilliant in his advocacy for civil rights, exceptionally wise as a counselor to presidents, clients, and generations of lawyers, he had superb judgment and character.
-He was also a trusted advisor to Deans of Harvard Law School and to the leadership of the University over many years, making this School and this University better.
-He urged every lawyer to be ‘counsel for the situation’, prepared and devoted to helping resolve any problem, and this mission and accomplishment he exemplified.
-We join the Coleman family in mourning his passing, and we will cherish his life of extraordinary purpose, achievement, and consequence.”
+We will cherish his life of extraordinary purpose, achievement and consequence.”

-Coleman went on to play an important role in an incident that ultimately helped desegregate the military.
-In 1945, he was part of a legal defense team that represented an all-black bombardment group denied access to an officers club because of their race.
-Against direct orders to stay out, the black officers entered the club, were arrested, charged with insubordination and ordered to face court martial proceedings.
-Theodore Berry, future mayor of Cincinnati, served as lead defense counsel and Coleman assisted, finding a 1919 statute that established that all officers clubs were open to every officer on the base.
-The officers were eventually acquitted and the incident forced a re-thinking of the military’s policy of segregation.
-In 1948, President Truman issued an executive order that mandated integration of the Armed Forces.
+One of his most notable achievements was helping to desegregate the military.
+In 1945, he was part of a legal defense team that represented an all-black bombardment group denied access to an officers’ club because of their race.
+Theodore Berry, future mayor of Cincinnati, served as lead defense counsel and Coleman assisted, finding a 1919 statute that established that all officers’ clubs were open to every officer on the base.
+The incident led to President Truman issuing an executive order that mandated integration of the armed forces.

-In a 2010 talk at the law school, Coleman discussed his memoir, “Counsel for the Situation” (Brookings Institute Press), and told a packed room that there is still work to be done to fulfill the promise of civil rights in this country.
-(Watch video of the event here).
+In a 2010 talk at the law school, Coleman discussed his memoir, “Counsel for the Situation: Shaping the Law to Realize America’s Promise” (Brookings Institution Press), and told a packed room that there is still work to be done to fulfill the promise of civil rights in this country.